 No scientific evidence is currently available to show whether the new drugs are actually better than the old drugs.
 Furthermore, because the duration of the virus may be only 1 day, it is unclear that the cost of even the older, less expensive, medications is justified.
 For these reasons, many insurance companies, especially HMOs, are refusing to pay for the newer medications until the further scientific studies required are completed.

-- Q Can I use a decongestant nasal spray to treat my flu symptoms?
+- Q How can I manage my flu symptoms?

 - Q Are there alternative treatments for the flu?